-But there had been one change since last I stood on that spot remembering the comedies and tragedies in which a great lady had played so large a part.
+But there had been one change since last I stood in Barchester remembering the comedies and tragedies in which Priscilla Proudie had played so large a part.
 Beside her monument, there was now a simple modern altar, with two lit candles upon it.
-Then I remembered: the Common Worship Calendar of the Church of England, 2000, had included her, with the simple description Priscilla Proudie, Educationalist and Worker for Women's Rights.
-And today was her 'feast' day.
 I moved out of the way just in time to avoid the sharp end of a verge: the Dean's Verger was clearing the way for Mrs Dean herself, the Very Reverend 'Danny' Danvers.
-I took up a retiring position beside the inconspicuous slab commemorating Mr Septimus Harding, and watched her liturgical style.
-Very decent; much more "Catholic" than that of most of the Roman Catholic clergy I had seen liturgising during that grim fifteen months when they were trying to keep me out of the Catholic Priesthood.
-Not quite Staggers, but very probably Cuddesdon.
+I took up a retiring position beside the inconspicuous slab commemorating Mr Septimus Harding huius Ecclesiae quondam Precentor, and watched her liturgical style.
+Very decent; much more "Catholic" than that of many of the Roman Catholic clergy I have seen liturgising.
+Not Staggers, but very probably Cuddesdon.
 And nothing polyester about her chasuble.
-Of course, I knew a bit about Danny ... tipped, you know, to be one of the first Women Bishops.
-And she'll undoubtedly be far and away a better bishop than any of her Brethren (probably end up alterius orbis papissa in sede stercorata Cantuariensi).
-The quality of the Bench of Bishops is nowadays so abysmally low in the Church of England; not surprising, really, considering what the job has become.
-(It's the same with regard to headmasterships in Public Schools: nobody who's any good wants the job any more so it goes to failed Deputy Heads, a sad and saddening class of men.)
-The first women bishops will be outstanding, although the second batch will probably show signs of reversion to mediocritas haudquaquam aurea.
-(Within a decade, the women appointees will be every bit as ghastly as the men.
-No?
-A modest wager?
-Ten guineas?)
+Watts in a name?
+Of course, I did know a bit about Danny ... they say she preaches a literate and elegant sermon; that Rowan "spoke well" of her doctoral thesis on S Gregory of Nyssa.
+Nowadays, of course, nobody thinks any the worse of her on account of the break-down of her first marriage.
+She is tipped to be one of the first Women Archbishops.
+And she'll undoubtedly be far and away a better Primate than any of her Brethren as alterius orbis papissa in sede stercorata Cantuariensi.
+The quality of the Bench of Bishops is nowadays so abysmally low in the Church of England (Cotterell has got York!!!); not surprising, really, considering what the job has become.
+(It's the same with regard to headmasterships in Public Schools: nobody who's any good wants the job any more so it goes to failed Deputy Heads, a saddened and saddening class of men.)

 And there on the south aisle altar